ericfong/datavan/README.md

 ### get and listen to browser size

-get width & height and listen to browser resize automatically
+get width & height and listen to browser resize automatically.
+You are better use css to build responsive layout.

 ```js
 const browserWidth = getBrowserWidth(state, collectionName, (widthKey = 'browserWidth'))